docsforadobe/javascript-tools-guide/4 - User-Interface Tools/drawing-objects.rst

 Describes the pen used to draw lines in a control.

-For details of these objects, see "Graphic customization objects" on page 155.
+For details of these objects, see :ref:`graphic-customization-objects`.
 The ScriptUIGraphics object contains methods that create the other graphics objects; for example, ScriptUIGraphics.newBrush()creates a ScriptUIBrush instance with a specific color.
 These graphic objects are then used as property values in the ScriptUIGraphics object, which controls how a